cagecorn/dungeon-crawler-game/README.md

 Open `index.html` in a modern web browser to start the game.
 The player now begins with every available skill already learned, so no class selection is required.

 ### Dungeon Generation
 Each floor is carved from a depth-first search maze.
-Corridors span five tiles, and the exit is placed on a randomly chosen cell that the algorithm visited.
+Corridors span seven tiles, and the exit is placed on a randomly chosen cell that the algorithm visited.

 ### Controls